Rep. Jim Cooper announces he will not run for reelection, accusing GOP of ‘dismembering’ his Nashville district

 Cooper’s announcement comes after Tennessee’s Republican-controlled General Assembly approved a redistricting plan that will split Davidson County, which includes Nashville, into three congressional districts.
-Currently, the entire county sits within the 5th District.
+Currently, the entire county is within the 5th District.

 “Despite my strength at the polls, I could not stop the General Assembly from dismembering Nashville,” Cooper said in a statement Tuesday.
 “No one tried harder to keep our city whole.
 I explored every possible way, including lawsuits, to stop the gerrymandering and to win one of the three new congressional districts that now divide Nashville.
 There’s no way, at least for me in this election cycle, but there may be a path for other worthy candidates.”